wangraying/sglang/docs/benchmark/benchmark.md

 For the Random-4000 dataset, the situation is different; we observe a continued decrease in TTFT as the chunked prefill size increases.
 This is expected since TTFT consists of queuing delay and prefill execution time.
 An increase in chunk size will increase the prefill batch size, which could improve prefill efficiency and consequently reduce the queuing time.
-Our observations indicate that larger batches correspond to larger chunk sizes, and the system exhibits excessive queuing when processing long sequences.
-Figures (d) and (f) are included to support our analysis.
+We observe that larger chunk sizes correspond to increased batch sizes, and the system exhibits excessive queuing when processing long sequences, as demonstrated in Figures (d) and (f).

 <table>
   <tr>